Places to Visit and things to do

 Vitré - the gate way to Brittany

-brocantes -flea markets / antiques
+brocantes - vide grenier / antiques

 Pontmain cathedral